CO₂ Removal (CDR)

 PROS:

-- Generates energy whilst removing CO2 from atmosphere – carbon negative technology
+- A type of carbon negative technology that generates energy whilst removing CO2 from atmosphere

 CONS: